hminaya/tradexrp/index.md

 ## How to buy Ripple (XRP)

+#### Buy directly

 **[CEX.io](https://cex.io/r/0/up109972798/0/)**

 CEX is an exchange, you can buy all sorts of crypto online, the best part about it is that the verification process to buy small amounts with **Credit Cards** is very simple.

 **[Changelly](https://changelly.com/?ref_id=24b764cfb79d)**

-Changelly is an instante exchange, instead of lining up orders like a traditional exchange, they provide exchange rates for crypto-to-crypto transactions.
+Changelly is an instant exchange, instead of lining up orders like a traditional exchange, they provide exchange rates for crypto-to-crypto transactions.

+#### Jump through hoops

+You can still get XRP through your traditional exchange, you just have to perform some additional steps.

+(More info on this to come)

 ## Where to Store Ripple (XRP)